 Demand for rail freight in the Newcastle to Sydney corridor, using the Main North Rail Line, is projected to continue growing over the coming decades.

 Stage 1 improvements to the Northern Sydney Freight Corridor have increased the corridor’s capacity by 50%, from 29 to 44 freight trains each day.
 This will accommodate growth in demand for rail freight up until 2028.
 In the longer term, the Sydney metropolitan rail network will again become a point of bottleneck for the rail freight network, mainly because of priority given to passenger rail services.

-The candidate projects for the second package include Rhodes to West Ryde quadruplication and a third track between Thornleigh and Hornsby (known as the Thornleigh to Hornsby Third Track project).
+The candidate projects for the second package include Rhodes to West Ryde quadruplication and additional track capacity between Thornleigh and Hornsby (known as the Thornleigh to Hornsby Third Track project).

-The New South Wales Government has completed a preliminary design for Rhodes to West Ryde quadruplication.
-A preliminary design for Thornleigh to Hornsby Third Track is being progressed.
+The NSW Government has completed a preliminary design for Rhodes to West Ryde quadruplication and Thornleigh to Hornsby Third Track.
+The scoping and timing of

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).